Indoor air quality: Definition

-For health reasons it is crucial to breathe clean air, free from chemicals and toxicants as much as possible.
+Health depends on breathing clean air, free from chemicals and toxicants as much as possible.
 It is estimated that humans spend approximately 90% of their lifetime indoors and that indoor air pollution in some places can be much worse than that of the ambient air.

 Various factors contribute to high concentrations of pollutants indoors, ranging from influx of pollutants from external sources, off-gassing by furniture, furnishings including carpets, indoor activities (cooking, cleaning, painting, smoking, etc. in homes to using office equipment in offices), thermal comfort parameters such as temperature, humidity, airflow and physio-chemical properties of the indoor air.
 Air pollutants can enter a building in many ways, including through open doors or windows.
 Poorly maintained air conditioners/ventilation systems can harbor mold, bacteria, and other contaminants, which are then circulated throughout indoor spaces, contributing to respiratory problems and allergies.

 There have been many debates among indoor air quality specialists about the proper definition of indoor air quality and specifically what constitutes "acceptable" indoor air quality.